Angela Douglas: Career

-In October 2018 her debut novel, "Josephine: An Open Book" was published.
+In October 2018 her debut novel, Josephine: An Open Book, was published.
 It is fictional but partly based on her own experiences.

 Personal life

-Douglas met fellow actor Kenneth More on the set of Some People in Bristol in 1962.
-After starting an affair, More divorced his wife, and the couple were married on 17 March 1968 until his death on 12 July 1982.
+Douglas met fellow actor Kenneth More on the set of Some People in Bristol in 1962, Douglas and More then began an affair.
+More divorced his wife.
+On 17 March 1968, the couple married and remained together until his death on 12 July 1982.

 In 1988, Douglas met Scottish playwright and director Bill Bryden at a dinner party arranged by mutual friend Marsha Hunt.
 They married in 2009.
 Bryden died on 5 January 2022.